 We record revenues from the sales of crude oil and natural gas when delivery to the customer has occurred and title has transferred.
 This occurs when production has been delivered to a pipeline or a barge lifting has occurred.
 We may have an interest with other producers in certain properties.
 In this case, we use the entitlements method to account for sales of production.
-Under the entitlements method, we may receive more or less than our entitled share of production, the imbalance is treated as a liability.
+Under the entitlements method, we may receive more or less than our entitled share of production.
+If we receive more than our entitled share of production, the imbalance is treated as a liability.
 If we receive less than our entitled share, the imbalance is recorded as an asset.
 As of December 31, 2007, the net imbalance was a \$2.0 million asset and was included in Other Current Assets (\$6.7 million) and Accrued Liabilities (\$4.7 million) in the accompanying consolidated balance sheet.